zaboople/essay/Software/OOP.md

 #### Footnotes

 <sup>1</sup> One of my biggest complaints about Google Go is that it *only* has directory privacy; there is no concept of file-private!
 Most Java programmers are unaware of directory-private, or don't care, and to be honest, if I had to pick *only one*, file-private is more important.
-Either way, it honestly makes a lot of sense to have both, and it's dissapointing that Google's idea of progress is, well, regressive - back to that theme again...
+Either way, it honestly makes a lot of sense to have both, and it's dissapointing that Google's idea of progress is, well, somewhat regressive - back to that theme again...

 ----